-While the Consultation Paper was a call for input, the Issue Brief was released to address some of the more technical issues involved in developing these regulations.
+While the Consultation Paper was a call for input, the Issue Brief was released on December 1, 2010 during the preliminary consultations to address some of the more technical issues involved in developing these regulations.

-The Issue Brief, Rolling Towards a Cleaner Future: The Development of Canadian Locomotive Emissions Regulations provides stakeholders with further information to understand the government's objectives.
+The Issue Brief, Rolling Towards a Cleaner Future: The Development of Canadian Locomotive Emissions Regulations provides stakeholders and the public with further information to understand the government's objectives.
 It was also released to stimulate discussion and feedback as Transport Canada develops locomotive emission regulations.

 Please note: The Issue Brief was updated on January 20, 2011 to correct a minor error in the text immediately preceding Figure 2 on page 11.
 This change is also reflected in the Executive Summary.

 The preliminary consultation period ended on February 14, 2011.
 Transport Canada has posted all stakeholder submissions on this Web site.